Does old fuel damage engine?

 Electric motor maintenance is limited to coolant changes every 100,000 miles.
 Engines, in addition to coolant, require regular oil changes, air filters, and likely spark plugs in that time.
 Both motors and engines are proven to last upwards of 20 years.

-Can fuel clean an engine?
+Does premium fuel clean your engine?

 Today’s premium fuels contain additives and detergents that help clean fuel injectors and remove carbon deposits inside of engines, thus, incentivizing motorist with engines that use regular fuel to, on occasion, use premium gas to clean their engines.